| Melbourne — loading...

 The vibe: A pizza joint that appears on almost every cheap eats list in Melbourne for a reason: the deals are relentless and the pizza is better than it has any right to be at these prices.

 Ollie’s at 133 Sydney Road has become the unofficial cheap eats champion of the inner north.
-They run different specials almost every night of the week, which means you can eat here Monday through Sunday and never pay more than $15–22 for a meal.
-The Tuesday deal is particularly well-known, and on weekends the place fills with students, families, and people who’ve figured out that a $12 margherita here beats a $26 one in Carlton.
+Different specials almost every night of the week, which means you can eat here Monday through Sunday and never pay more than $15-22 for a meal.
+The Tuesday deal is particularly well-known.

-Order this: Tuesday special pizza (around $12–15) Address: 133 Sydney Road, Brunswick Hours: Daily from 5pm, longer hours on weekends Insider tip: Call ahead on weekends.
-The wait can stretch to 40 minutes and they don’t take bookings — but they will take your phone number and text when your table is ready, so grab a drink at the Cornish Arms next door while you wait.
+Order this: Tuesday special pizza (around $12-15) Address: 133 Sydney Road, Brunswick Hours: Daily from 5pm, longer hours on weekends Insider tip: Call ahead on weekends.
+The wait can stretch to 40 minutes.
+They will take your phone number and text when your table is ready — grab a drink at the Cornish Arms next door while you wait.

 3. Cornish Arms — $15 Souvlaki Monday